 Imagine you wake up at 6:00 in the morning, brush your teeth, take a shower and eat breakfast and then head out for work, but what if instead of heading to work, you’re getting on zoom or discord to talk to your boss about the latest assignment or what if you work in a restaurant that once allowed you to sit in now has to rely on delivery service to make income.
 This is the reality we live in now, and this might be the way of the future.

-Patrick McGeehan, a writer from The New York times, goes into even more detail on the reopening and losing millions of jobs.
-He makes mention of the fact that even though places are reopening.
+The New York Times goes into even more detail on the reopening and losing millions of jobs.
+It makes mention of the fact that even though places are reopening.
 Places are learning to adapt, the number of the unemployment rate has been still high.
-He states that “The city is staggering toward reopening with some workers back at their desks or behind cash registers, and on Monday, it began a new phase, allowing personal-care services like nail salons and some outdoor recreation to resume.
+They state that “The city is staggering toward reopening with some workers back at their desks or behind cash registers, and on Monday, it began a new phase, allowing personal-care services like nail salons and some outdoor recreation to resume.
 Even so, the city’s unemployment rate is hovering near 20 percent — a figure not seen since the Great Depression.”

 “Working from home, no commuting time hence productivity up, you spend more time focused on the issue at hand most of the time working through lunch and into the night sometimes 10-11 at night.” by Lionel Sylvester

 But seeing people adopt is one thing, but what about the people used to this sort of lifestyle?
-Lionel Sylvester is an IT guy from… And he’s pretty much was prepared for the pandemic after talking to him.
+Lionel Sylvester is an IT guy from cisco And he’s pretty much was prepared for the pandemic after talking to him.